 What’s more surprising is that some merchants think they are paying no fees because they were told that accepting credit cards is free.
 After we do a review of a payment processing statement with them, they understand the truth and are often surprised.
 It is all in black and white, but you have to be able to read through the complicated statements.

-Cheapest rates in credit card processing
+Getting the cheapest rates in credit card processing

 If you are accepting credit cards, unfortunately the truth is that it is not free.
 There are interchange rates set by Visa and MasterCard which are the base costs that all merchants pay, even the largest retailers like Walmart.
 However, we are working hard on ways to reduce the cost to zero at Clearly Payments, but this will take time.
 While we do that, we are offering the lowest prices possible.
 We’re able to offer the lowest payment processing fees due to our unique cost structure along with the fact that we have a partnership model with the best global payment technology companies.

-How to reduce payment processing fees
+How to reduce your payment processing fees

 The first thing a merchant can do is to use other forms of payments when possible.
 If you use debit/Interac, cheques, cash, or bank-to-bank transfers, the cost of accepting payments is low.
 There is no interchange on these types of transactions.
 However, many consumers love their credit cards.
 Travel points or other reward points are a big incentive for consumers.
 That’s one reason why there is a massive trend of a declining use of cash.